flutter/website/flutter-for-ios.md

 permalink: /flutter-for-ios/
 ---

-This document is meant for iOS developers looking to apply their existing iOS knowledge to build mobile apps with Flutter.
-If you understand the fundamentals of the iOS framework then you can use this document as a jump start to Flutter development.
+This document is for iOS developers looking to apply their existing iOS knowledge to build mobile apps with Flutter.
+If you understand the fundamentals of the iOS framework then you can use this document as a way to get started learning Flutter development.

 Your iOS knowledge and skill set are highly valuable when building with Flutter, because Flutter relies on the mobile operating system for numerous